xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/bmcdiscover.1.rst

          conserver=sn01

-4. Discover the BMCs and write the discovered-node definitions into the xCAT database and write out the stanza foramt to the console:
+4. Discover the BMCs and write the discovered node definitions into the xCAT database and write out the stanza format to the console:

 .. code-block:: perl